kodify/technicaltest/README.md

 1. Clone this repository

 2. Execute composer to install the required dependencies.
 (You will be required with some information, mainly about the mysql configuration)

-    php composer.phar install

 3. Do an empty commit with the message "I'm ready to start" for us to know the timing.